google/caliban/paper/paper.md

 `requirements.txt` and/or `setup.py` in a project's directory and opens an interactive shell.
 Any update to code in the project's folder will be reflected immediately inside the container environment.
-The `caliban shell` environment is ~identical to the environment that will be available to a cloud environment like Google's AI Platform.
+The `caliban shell` environment is identical to the environment available during Cloud execution, up to access to different hardware.

 [`caliban
 notebook`](https://caliban.readthedocs.io/en/latest/cli/caliban_notebook.html)
 starts a Jupyter notebook or lab instance inside of a Docker image containing the project's dependencies.
-The environment available to the notebook is identical to the environment the code will encounter when executing in a Cloud environment.
+As with `caliban shell`, the environment available to the notebook is identical to the Cloud environment.

 [`caliban run`](https://caliban.readthedocs.io/en/latest/cli/caliban_run.html)
 packages a project's code into a Docker container and executes it locally using `docker run`.
 If the local machine has access to a GPU, the instance will attach to it by default, with no need to configure drivers.
-The environment is completely identical to the environment the code will experience when executing on Cloud or interactively, up to access to different hardware.

 [`caliban
 cloud`](https://caliban.readthedocs.io/en/latest/cli/caliban_cloud.html) allows
-a researcher to [submit a researcher script to Google's AI Platform](https://caliban.readthedocs.io/en/latest/getting_started/cloud.html).
+a researcher to [submit a research script to Google's AI Platform](https://caliban.readthedocs.io/en/latest/getting_started/cloud.html).
 The code will run inside the same Docker container available with all other subcommands.
 Researchers can submit hundreds of jobs at once.
 Any machine type,